fernando-silvabr66/blog-app-ror/README.md

 `cd blog-app-ror`
 3.- Install the project's dependencies by running this command:
 `bundle install`
-4.- To run the application the following command `rails server`
+4.- To run the application the following command:
+`rails server`

 ## Author